 (4) However, the carrier and Director may agree, in writing, for alternative notification arrangements.

-2.16 Notice to Heritage Chairperson

-(1) The Heritage Chairperson is responsible for areas included in the Register of the National Estate and the Interim List for the Register.

-(2) If a proposed land entry activity of a carrier is likely to be undertaken in, or have an effect on, any of the areas for which the Chairperson is responsible, the carrier must notify the Chairperson in writing of the activity.

-(3) The Chairperson must be notified at least 10 business days before the start of the activity.

-(4) However, the carrier and Chairperson may agree, in writing, for alternative notification arrangements.

 2.17 Notice to Environment Secretary

 (1) Before engaging in a land entry activity, a carrier must take all reasonable steps to find out whether the carrier would be required to notify the Environment Secretary of the activity under this section.